Electrostatics/apbs/docs/getting/source.rst

    # NOTE: This will be you $APBS_BUILD_DIR
    export APBS_BUILD_DIR=`echo $(PWD)`
    cmake ..

-from the top of the source directory.
-This compiles a basic version of APBS.

 To see all the options you can run: